kaishumason/Niche-DE-Tutorial/ObjectCreation/FromRaw/README.md

   <summary>Arguments</summary>

   + counts mat: A counts matrix.
 The dimension should be #cells/spots by #genes.
-  + coordinate_mat: Coordinate matrix.
-Dimension should be #cells/spots by 2
+  + coordinate mat: Coordinate matrix.
+Dimension should be #cells/spots by 2.
+Make sure that rownames match that of the counts matrix.
-  + library mat: The average expression profile matrix calculated from a reference dataset
+  + library mat: The average expression profile matrix calculated from a reference dataset.
-  + deconv mat: The deconvolution matrix for the spatial dataset
+  + deconv mat: The deconvolution matrix for the spatial dataset.
+The dimension should be #spots/cells by #cell types
   + sigma: A list of kernel bandwidths to use for effective niche calculation

   </details>